1-89 CAV Inactivation Ceremony

+Sgt.
+1st.
+Class Jason Parker and Capt.Johnathan Fair, former command team of

-Soldiers with 1st Squadron, 89th Cavalry Regiment, 2nd Brigade Combat Team, 10th Mountain Division, perform their deactivation ceremony at Memorial Park, on Fort Drum, New York, June 7, 2024.
+Headquarters Troop, “Hellcat”, 1st Squadron, 89th Cavalry Regiment, 2nd Brigade Combat Team, 10th Mountain Division, have their colors cased by Lt.
+Col. Mike Andersen and Command Sgt.
+Maj.
+Luis Villalobos, former command team of 1-89 CAV, during the unit’s inactivation ceremony at Memorial Park, on Fort Drum, New York, June 7, 2024.
 1-89 CAV was impacted by the U.S. Army force structure that changed to modernize and transform the Army Force.
-(U.S. Army video by Spc.
-Samuel Bonney)
+(U.S. Army photo by Spc.
+Kade M. Bowers)

 |Date Taken: